Oblivionburn/OP_Engine/README.md

     - Inventory (an empty list of Items)
     - Empty string lists for Stats, Skills, Traits, and StatusEffects
     - A* pathing
+    - Events for detecting noises, sights, and smells
     - Job class for task queueing and AI scheduling
     - Health/Mana progress bars
     - Spellbook (an empty list of Spells, each Spell contains an empty list of Properties inheriting from generic Something class)